Best Electric, Oil & Propane Greenhouse Heaters for Efficient Plant Growth

 What temperature should you heat your greenhouse to in winter?

-The ideal winter temperature for a greenhouse depends on the plants being cultivated, but a common recommendation is to maintain a minimum temperature of 45 to 50 degrees during the night to prevent frost damage.
+The ideal winter temperature for a greenhouse depends on the plants being cultivated, but a common recommendation is to maintain a minimum temperature of 45 to 50 degrees Fahrenheit during the night to prevent frost damage.
 “The general daytime range is between 70 to 80 degrees,” says Johnson.
 Some cold-tolerant plants may thrive in slightly cooler conditions, while more delicate or tropical varieties may require higher heat.